 The African Institute for Mathematical Sciences - Ghana (AIMS-Ghana) is a pan-African centre of excellence in education and research located at the scenic coastal town of Biriwa in the Central Region.
 We recruit talented students from all over Africa and prepare them for careers in Mathematical Sciences.
 Operating as a partnership between African and international universities, AIMS-Ghana provides an innovative and relevant curriculum within a unique 24-hour learning environment.
-Outstanding international and African lecturers teach three-week courses, leveraging the expertise and goodwill of the top academics from around the world.

 Cape Town, South Africa – 31 October 2014 The Next Einstein Forum (NEF), an African Institute for Mathematical Sciences (AIMS) initiative in partnership with the Robert Bosch Stiftung, announces the opening of the NEF Fellows Programme which will identify 15 of Africa’s top young scientists, honoring their achievement and contributions to Africa and the world’s development at the premier NEF Global Gathering in October 2015 in Dakar, Senegal.

 Ottawa, Ontario (October 1) – The African Institute for Mathematical Sciences, or AIMS, arrived on Parliament Hill this week with a stunning update on its Next Einstein Initiative.
 Though the next prodigy still eludes, with Canada's help AIMS has produced an impressive array of more than 731 graduates from 41 African nations with more than 30 per cent of these scholars being women.